How to Meditate When Your Thoughts Are Racing

 How Meditation Works When Thoughts Race

 Meditation works with racing thoughts by training attention to move from thought to anchor, then back again after distraction.
 That moment of noticing is called metacognitive awareness, which means knowing what the mind is doing while it is happening.
-Mindfulness-based models commonly describe this as monitoring present-moment experience with acceptance rather than suppressing thoughts source.
+Mindfulness-based models commonly describe this as monitoring present-moment experience with acceptance rather than suppressing thoughts NIH research.

 The return is the repetition.
 Like a mental rep.